OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 copy sandiego.conf C:\Windows\System32\config\systemprofile\AppData\Local\WireGuard\Configurations\
 ```

 You'll want to be careful with sandiego.conf and with your private_key file.
 You don't want to lose the private key, and you also don't want anybody else to get a copy of it.
+If your private key should leak out beyond your control, please notify the lab managers so we can disable it and set you up with a fresh one.

 Then when you want to activate the VPN to access the lab network, you'll say
 ```